Charlotte Community Cat Services

 Trap rentals are available Monday through Friday between the hours of 9:30 a.m. and 2:30 p.m.
 The trap rental fee is $10 for 14 days.

-Note that though the rental fee may be paid with cash, a credit card is needed to complete the trap rental agreement.
+A credit card is required to complete the trap rental agreement.
 If the trap is not returned by the agreed-upon date, a trap replacement fee of $80 will be applied to the card on file.

 Step 4: Set the Trap